Julie’s Potato Salad is my go-to summer side dish! Ever the pickiest eaters love these simple, classic flavors!

 A couple of cooking notes: I like to use red potatoes and cut them before boiling.
 They hold their shape better than Russet potatoes and have a better bite.
 Also, if you don’t have apple cider vinegar on hand and you go to use white wine vinegar (like I’ve done before), you’ll want to add a touch of sugar to the dressing to replace the missing sweetness.
 You can leave the sugar out, but the salad won’t be the same.
 Trust I’ve made it all 3 ways and apple cider vinegar is the best!!
 So shake your tail feather to the store and get some.

-- 7 medium to large red potatoes, rinsed
+- 7 to 8 medium-sized large red potatoes, rinsed

 - 1½ cups mayonnaise